Photo from Unsplash

 Morning

-So foolish was I, and ignorant; I was as a beast before thee. — Ps 73:22
+I was senseless and ignorant; I was a brute beast before You. — Ps 73:22 BSB

-Remember this is the confession of the man after God’s own heart; and in telling us his inner life, he writes, “So foolish was I, and ignorant.”
-The word “foolish,” here, means more than it signifies in ordinary language.
-David, in a former verse of the Psalm, writes, “I was envious at the foolish when I saw the prosperity of the wicked,” which shows that the folly he intended had sin in it.
-He puts himself down as being thus “foolish,” and adds a word which is to give intensity to it; “so foolish was I.” How foolish he could not tell.
-It was a sinful folly, a folly which was not to be excused by frailty but to be condemned because of its perverseness and wilful ignorance, for he had been envious of the present prosperity of the ungodly, forgetful of the dreadful end awaiting all such.
+Remember, this is the confession of a man after God’s own heart, David, who opens his heart to us, saying, “So foolish was I, and ignorant.”
+The word “foolish” here means more than it usually does in ordinary language.
+In an earlier verse, David confesses, “I was envious of the foolish when I saw the prosperity of the wicked,” indicating that his folly was sinful.
+He calls himself “foolish” and adds emphasis by saying, “so foolish was I.” He cannot fully express how foolish he had been.
+It was a sinful kind of foolishness, not excused by weakness but condemned for its willful ignorance.
+David had envied the fleeting prosperity of the wicked, forgetting the terrible end awaiting them.

 Evening

-This is a lesson to us, if we would do good to do it ourselves.
-Give alms with your own hand; a kind look, or word, will enhance the value of the gift.
-Speak to a friend about his soul; your loving appeal will have more influence than a whole library of tracts.
+This is a lesson for us—if we want to do good, we should do it personally.
+Give with your own hands.
+A kind look or a caring word can enhance the value of your gift.
+Speak directly to a friend about their soul; your loving words will have a greater effect than a stack of tracts.